Archisman-Mridha/kubeaid/argocd-helm-charts/harbor/README.md

 ### Log Deletion

-1. **Log Retention**: By default, Harbor retains GC logs.
+1. **Log Retention**: By default, Harbor retains garbage collection logs.
 However, you may need to delete old logs to free up space.
 2. **Navigate**: Go to `Administration` > `Garbage Collection` > `History` tab.
 3. **Delete Logs**: Select the logs you wish to delete and click the `Delete` button.
 4. **Confirm**: Confirm the deletion to remove the selected logs from the system.